ryandeussing/jimhopper/_the-brain/cycles.md

 While 'mindfulness' and Buddhism have recently become popular, even trendy, sages of the great philosophical and religious traditions of the West have always recognized the centrality of seeking in human life – and that where we focus our seeking is the key to happiness and goodness.
 Those Western traditions, including Christianity, have always had spiritual teachers who understood that harnessing one's seeking to the pursuit of true goods is a key, perhaps the key, to spiritual transformation and 'the good life.'

+Great philosophers like Plato and Aristotle wrote a lot about what is truly good, what is truly worth seeking and embodying, and the nature of the good life.
 In Boethius' 6th century masterpiece, [The Consolation of Philosophy](https://en.wikipedia.org/wiki/The_Consolation_of_Philosophy), one of the most influential books ever written in the (Christian) West, he repeatedly pointed out that nothing is more important than discovering and seeking what is truly good.
 He observed, "A desire for true good is planted by nature in human minds.
 Only error leads them astray towards false goods."
 He also wrote, "In spite of a clouded memory, the mind seeks its own good, though like a drunkard it cannot find the path home."

-And Boethius pointed to this truth, which can be uncomfortable to acknowledge, "Each person considers what he desires above all else to be the supreme good."
+The great Roman poet Virgil wrote, "Every person makes a god of his own desire."
+And Boethius pointed to the same truth, which can be uncomfortable for us to acknowledge, "Each person considers what he desires above all else to be the supreme good."

 What do we really desire?
 What do we really seek?
 What do we really long to have, and to be?
 What do we really believe are the greatest goods?

 Actions speak louder than words.
-Only by honestly investigating and acknowledging what we are *actually* seeking – day by day, moment by moment, thought by thought, action by action – and by harnessing our seeking circuitry to the pursuit of what is truly good – thus truly fulfilling – can we live with integrity and cultivate genuine happiness and love.
+Only by honestly investigating and acknowledging what we are *actually* seeking – day by day, moment by moment, thought by thought, action by action – and by harnessing our seeking circuitry to the pursuit of what is truly good – thus truly fulfilling – can we live with integrity and cultivate genuine happiness.

 We all know this in our hearts, but of course it's easier said than done.
 And we can't do it alone.
 We need the support of others.
-We need philosophical, religious and/or spiritual traditions, and we need disciplined practices for cultivating genuine insight into our motivations and for harnessing our seeking circuitry to the pursuit of true goods.
+We need the support of philosophical, religious and/or spiritual traditions.
+And we need disciplined practices for cultivating genuine insight into our motivations, and disciplined practices for harnessing our seeking circuitry to the pursuit of true goods.

-Seeking love, kindness and compassion.
+### Seeking Kindness, Compassion, and Love

 For Thich Nhat Hanh it was an image of a happy and loving Buddha; for many Christians, it’s an image of Jesus.
 Every religion and spiritual tradition has its images of wise, loving and happy beings that can powerfully activate our seeking circuitry and deepest longings.

 Yet often more effective for cultivating love within ourselves – at least initially – are simpler and more common images that easily called to mind or found on the internet, like a cute baby, a puppy, a kitten.
-The key to successfully utilizing images in this way: bringing the image to mind causes motivations and feelings of love, kindness and compassion to arise *spontaneously and effortlessly*.
+The key to successfully utilizing images in this way: bringing the image to mind causes motivations and feelings of kindness, compassion, and love to arise *spontaneously and effortlessly*.

 In the *metta* practice of the Theravadin Buddhist tradition, now being taught to many people around the world, including by therapists and counselors, the focusing of attention on such an image, and the bodily sensations of spontaneously arising motivations and feelings, is combined with internally repeating phrases like these: